Monthly Budgeting for Expats in China

 Fluctuating exchange rates can impact your finances.

-Aim to save at least three months’ worth of living expenses for emergencies.
+Aim to save at least three months’ worth of living expenses.

 Common Budgeting Challenges for Expats